Chapter 4: Construction Details, Section16: Temporary Facilities

 The contractor must submit a schedule for the placement and removal of the mats.
 Include the location, mat type, and placement and removal dates for each location.
 Describe the method of installing and removing the mats.

-Ensure the pedestrian facility is surfaced with asphalt concrete, commercial-quality concrete, or wood.
+Verify that the pedestrian facility is surfaced with asphalt concrete, commercial-quality concrete, or wood.
 The surface must be firm, skid resistant and free of irregularities.

-Ensure handrails are provided on each side of a temporary pedestrian facility as necessary to protect pedestrian traffic from hazards due to work activities or adjacent vehicular traffic.
+Check that handrails are provided on each side of a temporary pedestrian facility as necessary to protect pedestrian traffic from hazards due to work activities or adjacent vehicular traffic.

 Verify the minimum width between the inside face of the handrails and the clear height of the facility meet the contract requirements.
 Ensure adequate lighting is provided at all times.